AlexStack/Laravel-CMS/README.md

     'slug_separate' => '-',
 ```

+## Use your own PHP class / How to integrate your PHP code into the CMS

+-   One simple option is to implement a method from your own PHP controller/class by adding it into a cms page.
+[Tutorial for it.](https://www.laravelcms.tech/Laravel-Advanced-Override-the-page-content-by-your-PHP-Class-method-function.html "Use your PHP class in a Laravel CMS page")
+-   Another option is to create a CMS plugin for your own project and use it for all pages.
+[A tutorial is here.](https://www.laravelcms.tech/Laravel-Create-your-own-plugin.html "How to create a Laravel CMS Plugin") You can also publish the plugin if the feature can be used by other websites.

 ## How to set up a brand new Laravel 6.x website & install our CMS

 -   It's good for a local test